rapid7/r7insight_docker/README.md

 ### Running in a restricted environment

-Some environments (such as Google Compute Engine) does not allow to access the Docker socket without special privileges.
+Some environments (such as Google Compute Engine) do not allow to access the Docker socket without special privileges.
 You will get EACCES(`Error: read EACCES`) error if you try to run the container.
 To run the container in such environments add `--privileged` to the `docker run` command.